Last updated Mar. 3, 2023 by Charles Zemub

 Live TV streaming services have become increasingly popular over the last few years, and for a good reason.
 While traditional cable is still alive and well in many households, it can be expensive and often comes with a long list of unwanted channels.

-Streaming has gotten better over time as companies like Netflix continue to invest in original content, but those looking for something different need not look any further than live TV streaming services.
+Streaming has improved as companies like Netflix continue investing in original content.
+Still, those looking for something different need not look further than live TV streaming services.

-Sling TV is best for: people who want to watch a lot of television, but don’t feel like they need anything more than the basics.
+Sling TV is best for: people who want to watch a lot of television but don’t feel they need anything more than the basics.

 Although Sling TV doesn’t have any sports channels, it’s still one of the best live TV streaming services on the market.

-If you’re looking for an affordable way to watch the NFL, DirecTV Now is a good option.
+DirecTV Now is a good option if you’re looking for an affordable way to watch the NFL.
 The service offers a channel bundle that includes all four major networks broadcasting football: